 In August 2015, the Company entered into an exclusive, worldwide license and collaboration agreement with Rigel Pharmaceuticals, Inc. ("Rigel") for the development and commercialization of products containing two specified JAK inhibitors, which the Company refers to as ATI-501 and ATI-502.
-Under the agreement, the Company agreed to make aggregate payments of up to \$80,000 upon the achievement of specified development milestones.
-During the year ended December 31, 2019, the Company made a milestone payment of \$4,000 to Rigel upon the achievement of a specified development milestone which is included in research and development expenses on the Company's consolidated statement of operations.
-With respect to any products the Company commercializes under the agreement, the Company will pay Rigel quarterly tiered royalties on its annual net sales of each product at a high single-digit percentage of annual net sales, subject to specified reductions, until the date that all of the patent rights for that product have expired, as determined on a country-by-country and product-by-product basis or, in specified countries under specified circumstances, ten years from the first commercial sale of such product.
+During the year ended December 31, 2019, the Company made a milestone payment of \$4.0 million to Rigel upon the achievement of a specified development milestone which is included in research and development expenses on the Company's consolidated statement of operations.
+In connection with an amendment of the agreement with Rigel in October 2019, the Company paid Rigel an amendment fee of \$1.5 million during the year ended December 31, 2020.